WHAT IS THIS?

 Withdrawing your consent

-53. Where we rely on your consent as the legal basis for processing your personal data, as set out under How we use your personal data, you may withdraw your consent at any time by emailing [email protected] (please use "Withdrawal of consent" as the subject heading of your email).
+54. Where we rely on your consent as the legal basis for processing your personal data, as set out under How we use your personal data, you may withdraw your consent at any time by emailing or writing to us at the address at the end of this policy.
+(Please use “Withdrawal of consent” as the subject heading of your email).

 55. If you withdraw your consent, our use of your personal data before you withdraw your consent is still lawful.

 56. Where we rely on our legitimate interests as the legal basis for processing your personal data for any purpose(s), as set out under How we use your personal data, you may object to our using your personal data for these purposes by emailing or writing to us at the address at the end of this policy.
-Except for the purposes for which we are sure we can continue to process your personal data, we will temporarily stop processing your personal data in line with your objection until we have investigated the matter.
+Except for the purposes for which we are sure we can continue to process your personal data and where our interests override yours (e.g. in debt recovery), we will temporarily stop processing your personal data in line with your objection until we have investigated the matter.
 If we agree that your objection is justified in accordance with your rights under data protection legislation, we will permanently stop using your data for those purposes.
 Otherwise, we will provide you with our justification as to why we need to continue using your data.

 58. You may also contest a decision made about you based on automated processing by emailing or writing to us at the address at the end of this policy.